PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Statuses Creation**:
   - List

-- **Hazard Creation**:
+- **Hazard Creation**: Allow the user to create and manage the battle's hazards which will influence the characters depending on the place's environment.
-  - Setting up Hazard List:
+  - Setting up Hazard List: Allows the user to set up an hazard list.
     -
     -
     -
     -
-  - Hazard Creation:
+  - Hazard Creation: Permits the user to create an hazard and decide its rules.
     -
     -
     -